rlarsby/website/README.md

 # website
 This code was written as my final project in the course CS50x Introduction to Computer Science.
-It is written with HTML, CSS and JavaScript with a heavy focus on CSS and JavaScript animations.
+\nIt is written with HTML, CSS and JavaScript with a heavy focus on CSS and JavaScript animations.